Algebraic Hopf invariants and rational models for mapping spaces: Models for mapping spaces

-Let $X$ and $Y$ be spaces and $A$ be a non-unital CDGA model for $X$ and $L$ an $L_{\infty}$ model for $Y$, in \cite{Berg1} Berglund proves that an $L_{\infty}$-model for the based mapping space $Map_*(X,Y)$ is given by $A \otimes L$.
-Although this construction works in many interesting cases it has the obvious disadvantage that it assumes that the source $A$ has to be a CDGA instead of a more general $C_{\infty}$-algebra.
-In this section we extend his result by constructing a rational model for the mapping space from a $C_{\infty}$-coalgebra and an $L_{\infty}$-algebra.
-As a corollary we give an alternative proof for a theorem by Buijs and Guti\'errez from \cite{BG1} which states that $\tilde{H}^*(X)\otimes \pi_*(Y)$ can be equipped with an $L_{\infty}$-structure such that it becomes a rational model for the mapping space.
-From now on it will be necessary to have some restrictions on to the $L_{\infty}$-algebras we are considering.
+With some small modifications we can also use this $SL_\infty$-structure to construct rational models for mapping spaces.
+Let $X$ and $Y$ be simply-connected spaces of finite $\Q$-type, let $A$ be a non-unital CDGA model for $X$ and let $L$ be an $SL_{\infty}$-model for $Y$.
+In \cite{Berg1} Theorem 6.3, Berglund constructed an $SL_{\infty}$-model for the based mapping space $Map_*(X,Y)$.
+This model is given by $A \hat{\otimes} L$, the completed tensor product of $A$ and $L$ with a certain $SL_\infty$-structure.

+Although this construction works in many interesting cases, it has the obvious disadvantage that it assumes that the source $A$ has to be a CDGA instead of a more general $C_{\infty}$-algebra.
+In this section we state some of the results of \cite{RNW1}, which show that the $SL_{\infty}$-structure from Section \ref{seclinfty} can be used to generalize Berglund's Theorem.
+This generalization extends his result by constructing a rational model for the mapping space from a $C_{\infty}$-coalgebra and an $SL_{\infty}$-algebra.
+As a corollary we give an alternative proof for Theorem 3.2 of \cite{BG1}.
+In this theorem Buijs and Guti\'errez show that $\tilde{H}^*(X)\otimes \pi_*(Y)$ can be equipped with an $SL_{\infty}$-structure, such that it becomes a rational model for the mapping space.
+From now on it will be necessary to have some restrictions on the $SL_{\infty}$-algebras we are considering.
 This is done in the following convention.

-\begin{convention} From now on we will assume that all $L_{\infty}$-algebras are degree-wise nilpotent (see \cite{Berg1} for a definition and discussion about degree-wise nilpotence).
+\begin{convention} From now on we will assume that all $SL_{\infty}$-algebras are degree-wise nilpotent (see Definition \ref{defnilpotence}).
 Under some mild assumptions on $X$ and $Y$, the models for the mapping space $Map_*(X,Y)$ will always be degree-wise nilpotent.
-An example of such assumptions would be to assume that is $X$ a finite 1-reduced CW-complex and $Y$ a simply connected rational space of finite $\Q$-type.
-Therefore we will from now on tacitly assume that all the $L_{\infty}$-algebras we encounter are degree-wise nilpotent.
+An example of such assumptions would be to assume that is $X$ a finite 1-reduced CW-complex and $Y$ a simply-connected rational space of finite $\Q$-type.
+Therefore we will from now on tacitly assume that all the $SL_{\infty}$-algebras we encounter are degree-wise nilpotent. \end{convention}